52 of the most fun things to do in Iowa! Fun activities & stuff to do in the Hawkeye State. Below are our top 52 reasons to visit Iowa!

 28. King’s Pointe Resort in Storm Lake is home to the Midwest’s most cutting-edge waterslide technology.
 Riders can choose from eight adventure themes – including sharks and thunderstorms – then experience the sights and sounds of that theme on the way down.

-29. Through a generous gift from John and Mary Pappajohn, a new sculpture park will be created in Des Moines this year.
+29. Through a generous gift from John and Mary Pappajohn, a new sculpture park has been created in Des Moines.
 The Pappajohns donated 20 sculptures valued at nearly $30 million for the park, believed to be the single largest public donation of art in Iowa history.

 30. The Upper Iowa River in northeast Iowa offers stunning views of river bluffs, especially when seen from a canoe.